Ciconia When They Cry - Phase 1 For You, the Replaceable Ones

 - 0 % negative mentions

-The emotional aspect of the game is highlighted by its wholesome narrative and character-driven moments, particularly in scenes like the monster cafe, which resonate with players.
-However, some repetitive dialogue detracts from the overall engagement, leading to a desire for deeper character exploration and more emotionally charged interactions in future phases.
+The emotional aspect of the game is highlighted by its wholesome storytelling and character-driven moments, particularly in scenes like the monster cafe, which resonated with players.
+However, some found the repetition in dialogue to detract from the overall emotional engagement, expressing a desire for deeper character exploration in future phases to enhance the emotional impact.

 “It feels like the background we were given on them in this phase is necessary and worth it; I anticipate really cool battles and emotionally and politically heated interactions further down the road.”